gamedevware/charon/README.md

 Summary
 =======

-Charon is a powerful data-driven game development tool designed to streamline the creation and management of static game data within Unity.
+Charon is a powerful data-driven game development tool designed to streamline the creation and management of static game data within your game.
-It allows both developers and game designers to efficiently model and edit game entities such as characters, items, missions, quests, and more, directly within the Unity environment.
+It allows both developers and game designers to efficiently model and edit game entities such as characters, items, missions, quests, and more, directly within the Unity/Unreal Engine/Browser environment.
 Charon simplifies the process of data manipulation, offering a user-friendly interface and automatic source code generation, which significantly reduces development time and minimizes manual coding errors.
 Charon also offers support for working with text in multiple languages, with easy loading and unloading of translated text.

 With Charon, game developers can focus on creating engaging gameplay experiences without worrying about the technical details of managing game data.